Padalathri Narasimhar Temple: History

 Singaperumal Kovil was originally called by various names like Alvar Narasingadevar, and Narsinga Vinnagar Alvar.
 The original temple is believed to have been built in Rock-cut architecture by the Pallavas, who built cave temples of similar kind in the area.
-The inscriptions on the walls of the temple are from the chola regime during the 10-11th centuries.
+The inscriptions on the walls of the temple are from the Chola regime during the 10-11th centuries.
 The inscriptions are made in Telugu, Grantha and Tamil scripts.
-The oldest inscription is found from the period of Raja Raja Chola (985-1016 CE), the most famous Chola emperor from Thanjavur in 990 indicating a gift of 26 sheep for the perpetual lighting of the temple.
+The oldest inscription is found from the period of Raja Raja Chola (985-1014 CE), the most famous Chola emperor from Thanjavur in 990 CE indicating a gift of 26 sheep for producing ghee for the perpetual lighting of the temple by oil lamps.
 Another inscription from Andal shrine is mutilated, but indicates a gift by an individual to the presiding deity.
 The third inscription is mutilated, presumably from the 11th century indicating gifts to the temple.